PrefectHQ/prefect/docs/tutorials/flow-task-config.md

 You can attach a `name`, `description`, `version` and other metadata to a flow via [flow arguments](/concepts/flows/#flow-arguments).

+### `name`
 The `name` that you give to a flow becomes the unifying identifier for all future runs of that flow, regardless of `version` or task structure.
+If not provided, Prefect will use the name of the flow function.

 ```python
 from prefect import flow